lee-lab-skku/vscode-zotero-bbt/README.md

 ## Todo

-- [ ] Performance optimization
+- [x] Performance optimization
-- [ ] Rewrite `.bib` reader/writer so that it does not require Better Bibtex database.
+- [x] Rewrite `.bib` reader/writer so that it does not require Better Bibtex database.
-- [ ] Support both bibtex and biblatex formats.
+- [x] Support both bibtex and biblatex formats.
+- [ ] Code cleanup

 ## Notes